The following alert has been issued by the Department of Fire and Emergency Services (DFES).

 - Take care in areas that have been flooded and be careful driving on gravel roads as surfaces will be slippery and muddy, and vehicles could become bogged.

 People are being urged to do what they can to help themselves, if it is safe to do so, before calling the SES for assistance

 At 22/06/2020 19:23:00 the Bureau of Meteorology advised a cold front is currently moving across the west coast and is expected to continue to move east across the Southwest Land Division during this evening.
 Showers and squally thunderstorms associated with the front may produce DAMAGING WINDS, averaging 60 to 70 km/h with peak gusts to around 100 km/h possible which could cause DAMAGE TO HOMES AND PROPERTY.
 DAMAGING WINDS are currently expected southwest of a line from Lancelin to Walpole.
 Conditions will contract to the far southwest after midnight and continue to ease during Tuesday morning.
 Moderate to heavy rainfall is likely over the Southwest District.
 Tides are currently higher then expected, particularly in the Geographe Bay area, and are likely to remain higher than expected for the remainder of Monday and early Tuesday.
 DAMAGING SURF CONDITIONS which could cause BEACH EROSION are likely to develop during Tuesday morning between Geraldton and Albany.
 A wind gust of 89 kilometres per hour was recorded at Cape Naturaliste at 4.05pm WST.
 A wind gust of 89 kilometres per hour was recorded at Rottnest Island at 4.14pm WST.

 ROAD CLOSURES AND CONDITIONS:

-WHAT FIREFIGHTERS ARE DOING:
+WHAT EMERGENCY SERVICES ARE DOING:

-- DFES is managing the fire.
+- DFES is monitoring the situation.

 KEEP UP TO DATE: